Students explore self-awareness as a foundational concept in the development of competent

 Required text and materials

-the overall course and 50% or higher on the mandatory Final Project.
+on the overall course, and 50% or higher on the Final Mandatory Project.

 |Assignment 1: Diversity Research